A Quotient Homology Theory of Representation in Neural Networks: Decompositions of Neural Networks

 \begin{enumerate} \item The map $\Phi^l_J$ is low-rank and projects the region $G^l_J$ to a lower-dimensional subspace.
 We call this the \textit{rank source}. \item For a set of maps $\{\Phi^l_{J_1},...,\Phi^l_{J_N}\}$ on different polyhedra, there is a non-trivial intersection $\bigcap\limits_{n} \text{Im}\Phi^l_{J_n} \neq \emptyset$.
 We call this the \textit{overlap source}. \end{enumerate}

 The first condition has been described in the work of \citet{beshkov2024rank}, but as we will see later, it can be ignored when the intersections between the data manifold and the regions $G^l_J$ are convex.
-Therefore, we will focus on defining the overlap decomposition based on the second condition, with the understanding that one should be careful when this condition fails to hold.
-With this in mind, let us define the overlap decomposition.
+Therefore, we will focus on defining the overlap decomposition based on the second condition, with the understanding that one should proceed with caution when this condition fails to hold.
+Given this, let us define the overlap decomposition.